michaelnny/deep_rl_zoo/README.md

 mainly the classes `TensorboardEpisodTracker`, `TensorboardStepRateTracker`, and `TensorboardAgentStatisticsTracker`.

 * we only write logs after episode terminates
-* we seperate trainning and evaluation logs
+* we separate training and evaluation logs
-* we don't write loss to tensorboard, as in RL the loss is not used to assess agent performance
+* we don't write loss to Tensorboard, as in RL the loss is not used to assess agent performance
-* for agents that support parallel training, only log the first and last actors, this is controled by `run_parallel_training_iterations` in `main_loop.py` module
+* for agents that support parallel training, only log the first and last actors, this is controlled by `run_parallel_training_iterations` in `main_loop.py` module

-Here are the performance meassurements available on tensorboard:
+Here are the performance measurements available on Tensorboard:
 * `episode_return` the last episode return
 * `episode_steps` the last episode steps
 * `num_episodes` how many episodes have been conducted